HabanaAI/Setup_and_Install/README.md

 ## Run Reference Models
-Congradulations!
+Congratulations!
 Your system should now be setup and ready to run models!

 Please refer to our Model-References Github pages for model refernces and how to run them.
 Tensorflow: